TeachBooks/he-staff/book/some_content/HR/Hiring/HigherFunctions/3SelectionPhase.md

 ## 3.1 CV Selection to longlist

 The selection process begins with a preselection, carried out by the committee chair and two additional members of the selection committee, also referred to as the "small committee."
-Utilize MyCareer to categorize candidates into "invite," "reject," and "doubt" groups.
+Utilize MyCareer to categorize candidates into "recommended" and "not recommended" and put comments for each candidate.
 This stage results in the creation of a longlist of candidates, who will then proceed to online interviews.

 Contact the talent acquisition specialist (A.Fishman@tudelft.nl) or the HR advisor (m.scheers-vanderhorst@tudelft.nl) if no promising candidates have applied.